SofthouseVxo/Education/courses/android-dev/lectures/markdown/lecture-android-dev-12-project.md

 ### Keep in mind

 - Use savedInstanceState & sharedpreferences or lifecycle methods when needed.
-- Using the proper view (I.e listView for data).
+- Using the proper view (I.e listView for data) or Dialogs.
+- Using the proper Menus (I.e ActionBar, Context menu .. etc).
 - Clean code, proper naming & no error/warnings (check next slide).
 - Runing flawless on emulator/physical device.